poole/lanyon/_posts/2021-09-01-sample-submission.md

 ---
 layout: post
-title: ICLR Blog Post Sample Submission
+title: Sample Submission
 authors: Bubeck, Sebastien (Microsoft); Dobre, David (Mila); Gauthier, Charlie (Mila); Gidel, Gauthier (Mila); Vernade, Claire (DeepMind)
-tags: [sample, template, tutorial]
+tags: [sample, template, tutorial]  # This should be the relevant areas related to your blog post
 ---

 This post outlines a few more things you may need to know for creating and configuring your blog posts.